Tuesday's primary elections: Three key takeaways

 But there’s no clear trend in that direction.
 The open primary system has instead led to super-crowded contests where one party or the other faces the risk of getting shut out of the general election.

-In Tuesday's contests, voters could select two Republicans in several key House races, and they could pick two Democrats to compete in this fall’s gubernatorial and U.S. Senate races.
+In Tuesday's contests, voters could have selected two Republicans in several key House races, and they could have picked two Democrats to compete in this fall’s gubernatorial and U.S. Senate races.
+In the governor's race, however, Republican businessman John Cox, backed by President Donald Trump, claimed a spot against Democrat Gavin Newsom

 "This system is called a 'jungle primary' for a reason: It is brutal and unpredictable," Andrew Gumbel, a California-based journalist, wrote in a recent Los Angeles Times opinion column.
 "In three high-profile House races, there are so many candidates from the two major parties eating into one another's support that the election results may end up owing more to chance than any discernible will of the people."